ryanofsky/idk/README.md

 Other possible TODOS:

-* Store current username in cookie, add logout link so don't have to refresh when switching users.
+* Store current username in cookie.
 * Refactor and clean up up lots major code duplication in serve.js and idk.js.
 * Clean up javascript deployment.
 Use webpack instead of in-browser babel transforme for JSX code.